 - 2 1/2 heaping tbsp. freshly ground Bulletproof Upgraded Coffee beans (or, if you don’t want to buy the Bulletproof brand of low-mold beans, just make an 8 oz. cup of regular coffee, ideally using fresh-roasted beans)

 - 1 tsp.
 MCT oil (coconut oil can work as a substitute)

 - 1 tbsp. grass-fed, unsalted butter (or ghee)*

-Combine the brewed hot coffee, teaspoon of MCT oil, and tablespoon of grass-fed, unsalted butter or ghee in a blender to get a frothy, creamy mixture like that of a latte.
+Combine the brewed hot coffee, a teaspoon of MCT oil, and a tablespoon of grass-fed, unsalted butter or ghee in a blender to get a frothy, creamy mixture like that of a latte.
 If you just stir the butter and oil into the hot coffee, the oil won’t blend and will sit on the surface of the drink.
 Then drink up!
-Just remember, due to the calories and fat content, bulletproof coffee is intended to be your breakfast, not to be consumed in addition to your usual breakfast.
+Just remember, due to the calories and fat content, Bulletproof Coffee is intended to be your breakfast, not to be consumed in addition to your usual breakfast.

-So tell us, what do you think of this craze, and will you be giving Bulletproof coffee a try?
-If you’ve already tried it, have you noticed any weight loss?
+What do you think of this craze, and will you be giving Bulletproof Coffee a try?
+If you’ve already integrated it into your morning routine, have you noticed any weight loss?
 Share with us below!

 Make sure to check out the six natural energy supplements you need to try if you're not on the Bulletproof train just yet.